xinyiqin/lightx2v/docs/EN/source/deploy_guides/deploy_gradio.md

 - **`wan2.1`**: Standard model, provides the best video generation quality, suitable for scenarios with extremely high quality requirements
 - **`wan2.1_distill`**: Distilled model, optimized through knowledge distillation technology, significantly improves inference speed, maintains good quality while greatly reducing computation time, suitable for most application scenarios

+**📥 Model Download**:

+Refer to the [Model Structure Documentation](./model_structure.md) to download complete models (including quantized and non-quantized versions) or download only quantized/non-quantized versions.

+**Download Options**:

+- **Complete Model**: When downloading complete models with both quantized and non-quantized versions, you can freely choose the quantization precision for DIT/T5/CLIP in the advanced options of the `Gradio` Web frontend.

+- **Non-quantized Version Only**: When downloading only non-quantized versions, in the `Gradio` Web frontend, the quantization precision for `DIT/T5/CLIP` can only be set to bf16/fp16.
+If you need to use quantized versions of models, please manually download quantized weights to the `i2v_model_path` or `t2v_model_path` directory where Gradio is started.

+- **Quantized Version Only**: When downloading only quantized versions, in the `Gradio` Web frontend, the quantization precision for `DIT/T5/CLIP` can only be set to fp8 or int8 (depending on the weights you downloaded).
+If you need to use non-quantized versions of models, please manually download non-quantized weights to the `i2v_model_path` or `t2v_model_path` directory where Gradio is started.

+- **Note**: Whether you download complete models or partial models, the values for `i2v_model_path` and `t2v_model_path` parameters should be the first-level directory paths.
+For example: `Wan2.1-I2V-14B-480P-Lightx2v/`, not `Wan2.1-I2V-14B-480P-Lightx2v/int8`.

 ### Startup Methods

 #### Method 1: Using Startup Script (Recommended)